1965

 JACQUES NE

 Jacques had a personal SM (a very early 1970, S/N 291) that started off life as a sort of a test-bed car, so it has some features not found on production cars.
-The black and white photo above shows Jacques and this SM (this photo is probably from 1984 when he retired and acquired the car from Citroën).
+The black and white photo above shows Jacques and this SM (this photo is probably from about 1984 when he retired and acquired the car from Citroën).

 JACQUES NE's SM AS SEEN IN 2022